andreeaiana/nemig_nrs/README.md

 python src/train.py trainer.max_epochs=20 datamodule.batch_size=64
 ```

-To run DKN with pretrained entity embeddings, first download the NeMigKG version of your choice from [Zenodo](https://doi.org/10.5281/zenodo.7442424).
+To run DKN or CAUM with pretrained entity embeddings, first download the NeMigKG version of your choice from [Zenodo](https://doi.org/10.5281/zenodo.7442424).
 Next, train entity embeddings with a KGE of your choice and store them in the [German](data/de/kg/) or [English](data/en/kg/) correspding KG folder.

 ## License